|Elliott Sound Products||Relays & How To Use Them - Part 1|

 Like conventional relays, SSRs provide galvanic isolation between input and output, commonly rated for 2-3kV as a matter of course.
 Rather than using a coil to operate the relay, most SSRs use an optocoupler, so the activating medium is infra-red light rather than a magnetic field.
 Where an electro-mechanical relay may require an input power of up to a couple of Watts, SSRs generally function with as little as 50mW, with some needing even less.

 However, where the contacts of a conventional relay may dissipate only a few milliwatts, an SSR will usually dissipate a great deal more, with high power types needing a heatsink to keep the electronic switching device(s) cool.
 This is because the switching element is a semiconductor device, and therefore is subject to all the limitations of any semiconductor.
 This includes the natural enemy of all semiconductors - heat!
-Common switching devices are SCRs, TRIACs and MOSFETs, and each has its own specific benefits and limitations.
+Common switching devices are SCRs, TRIACs, MOSFETs and IGBTs, and each has its own specific benefits and limitations.

 Switching Used For Comments SCR ½ Wave AC Two are commonly used in reverse-parallel for high-power full-wave AC TRIAC Full Wave AC Generally only used for low power versions (10A or less for example) MOSFET AC or DC AC and DC versions are available, but are generally not interchangeable

 To make things more interesting, many SCR and TRIAC based SSRs are available with internal zero-voltage switching circuitry.
 This means that when switching AC loads, the electronic switching will only allow the SSR to start conducting when the applied AC voltage is close to zero.
 This is a simple way to reduce electrical interference, but you must be aware that they are only suitable for resistive loads.